qutip/qutip-qip/doc/source/qip-qiskit.rst

     pulse_circ.h(0)
     pulse_circ.h(1)

-To use the :class:`.QiskitPulseSimulator` backend, we need to define the processor on which we want to run the circuit:
+To use the :class:`.QiskitPulseSimulator` backend, we need to define the processor on which we want to run the circuit.
+This includes defining the pulse processor model with all the required parameters including noise.

 .. code-block::